petershin/liferay-learn/docs/commerce/latest/en/store-management/channels/channels-reference-guide.md

 {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+`

-By default, a channel is eligible to all accounts.
+By default, a channel is eligible for all accounts.
 You can control channel eligibility in the Eligibility tab.

 1. Select _Specific Accounts_.
 1. Search for an account and click _Select_.